kaiachain/kaia-docs/docs/references/sdk/web3js-ext/getting-started.md

-# Web3.js Extension for Kaia
+# Web3.js Extension for kaia

-Web3.js Extension for Kaia offers:
+Web3.js Extension for kaia offers:

-- Drop-in replacement to `new Web3(...)` that supports both Ethereum and Kaia transaction types involving AccountKey and TxTypes.
+- Drop-in replacement to `new Web3(...)` that supports both Ethereum and kaia transaction types involving AccountKey and TxTypes.
 See [Modifications to the Web3 object](#modifications-to-the-web3-object) section for details

 ## Install